joffreybesos/d2r-mapview/README.md

 5. Make sure you press TAB to show the minimap, this map will only display when your minmap is displayed.
 6. Press Ctrl+H in game for a help menu

-The executable does not require administrator privileges unless you are running the game as administrator
+The executable does _not_ require administrator privileges unless you are running the game as administrator.
+Refer to troubleshooting below if you have issues.
+Sometimes windows defender can intercept the download, try a different browser if this happens.
 ### Virustotal gave me an alert

 The compiled executable will get false positives in virus scans.
 This is because the tool is written in Autohotkey.